 Hanne Nielsen, University of Tasmania

-Hanne Nielsen holds a Masters in Antarctic Studies from the University of Canterbury on the topic of Antarctic Theatre.
-She is currently working towards a PhD in Representations of Antarctica at the University of Tasmania, with a focus on how Antarctica has been used in advertising media.
-Hanne has worked onboard Antarctic tour ships, lecturing on human interactions with the southern continent, and is also an active member of the Association of Early Career Scientists.
+Hanne Nielsen specialises in representations of Antarctica in popular media, advertising, and theatre.
+She holds a Masters in Antarctic Studies from the University of Canterbury on the topic of Antarctic Theatre, and a PhD in Representations of Antarctica at the University of Tasmania.
+Her main focus is on how Antarctica has been used in advertising media.
+Hanne has worked onboard Antarctic tour ships, lecturing on human interactions with the southern continent, and is also a past-president of the Association of Early Career Scientists.

 - Current research projects